 Why my phone battery drains all night

-About 10% of battery drain is normal overnight due to background app processing.
+Due to background app processing, about 10% of battery drain is average overnight.
 Certain apps run in the background and drain some battery.
 If your phone’s battery drain fluctuates by 8-12%, don’t worry.

 Which apps use the most battery?